nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ## Let's Get Meta

+Programming is problem solving.
+Both are metacognitive activities.
+To excel, we want to improve our thinking _about_ thinking.

+Ask yourself the following questions and keep them back of mind as you proceed:

-* Why do you need to know this?
+* Why do I need to know this?
 (The answer is not: "Because technical interviews are intimidating!")

-* What does it mean to 'do better' in software development?
+* What does it mean to _do better_ in software development?

-* What is the connection between mathematics and computer science?
+* How can I use this knowledge in my own work?

+If you know the answers, great!
+If not, even better!
+Another secret to success is maintaining a beginner's mind even when you're an expert.

 ## What is Big O Notation?